instacart/formula/docs/testing.md

     .output {
         assertThat(count).isEqualTo("Count: 0")
     }
-    // Invoking the callbacks that live on the output.
+    // Invoking an event listener that live on the output.
     .output { onIncrement() }
     .output { onIncrement() }
     // Making assertion on final output